Backbone Media B2B Marketing Blog

-Paul: And we're out of time.
-That's a great way to end it, Jamie.
+Backbone: And we’re out of time.
+That’s a great way to end it, Jamie.
 I want to thank you taking the time to discuss your podcasting experiences and insight.
 I hope we can do this again real soon.

 Jamie: That sounds great, thanks a lot.

 - Click here to lo learn more about Backbone Media’s podcasting services.